How to Know When to Break Up

 4. You aren’t seeing any signs of caring from them

-If your partner does not realize that you may be physically or mentally tired, the answer to the question “When is it time to break up?’ is mostly likely “right now!”
+If your partner does not realize that you may be physically or mentally tired, the answer to the question ‘When is it time to break up?’ is most likely “right now!“

 5. The fights never end

-If your mode of communication is mostly friction-filled, or you keep returning to the same conflicts that never get resolved, these are reasons to break up with someone you love.
+If your mode of communication is primarily friction-filled, or you keep returning to the same conflicts that never get resolved, these are reasons to break up with someone you love.

-Can you really accept a future that includes so much fighting?
+Can you accept a future that includes so much fighting?

 6. You are the one who constantly compromises

-Your partner thinks that your issues are resolved, but in fact, they are only going dormant because you make a compromise—each and every time.
+Your partner thinks your issues are resolved, but they are only going dormant because you make a compromise—every time.

-While these compromises may seem like something you are doing for the greater good of the relationship, it is not very later that you will realise that it can lead to built-up resentment, and feelings of inadequacy in you.
+While these compromises may seem like something you are doing for the greater good of the relationship, you may realize that these can lead to built-up resentment and feelings of inadequacy in you.

 An unbalanced relationship means it is time to break up.